-I grew up eating this at Christmas.
+I grew up making this recipe for old fashioned peanut brittle at Christmas.
 My Mom would make a whole bunch of chocolate fudge, peanut brittle, and there was also usually some type of turtles and other various forms of sugar floating around.
 It was amazing.

-So this is her recipe, except I added one thing.
+So this is her recipe for old fashioned peanut brittle, except I added one thing.

 I didn’t taste much of it, but I think it was a great, subtle little addition.

 The main thing I want to stress is to have all of your ingredients ready to go.
-The first time I made this, I had my ingredients ready to go, but once the brittle reached the right temperature, I was focused on taking pictures while it was 300 degrees and as a result, burned my brittle.
+The first time I made this recipe for old fashioned peanut brittle, I had my ingredients ready to go, but once the brittle reached the right temperature, I was focused on taking pictures while it was 300 degrees and as a result, burned my brittle.
 It tasted fine, but instead of a rich, buttery flavor I could still taste the slightly burnt taste.

 See?
 Even we have kitchen disasters.